 Previously, Thessia proudly flourished as a Head Start parent, where both she and her children benefited immensely.
 She believes her passion translates into the work that she produces and the insight she provides in ensuring that all grants are in compliance and no child is left behind.
 She believes every family deserves an equitable start in life and the same opportunity she did to succeed.

-Niland is an active board member of EveryChild California and holds a bachelor's degree in child development from Cal State Fullerton.
+Tracy holds a bachelor's degree in business marketing with a minor in child development from Cal State Fullerton.

 Denise holds a bachelor's degree in child development from the University of La Verne.